The Bankrate promise

 |Per project costs

 Your fire pit’s size also impacts costs.
 The smallest fire pits are from 36 inches in diameter and cost between $200 to $900.
 The largest models have a diameter of 48 inches, and run from $250 to $2,000.

 You’ll also want to account for fuel costs.
 Firewood, propane, and charcoal are the cheapest sources, averaging $300.
-Natural gas is more expensive at $600, and electric represents the biggest expense at $1,800.
+Natural gas is more expensive, ranging from $400 to $3,000, while electric ranges from $350 to $1,500.

 Don’t forget the extras!
 There are accessories you can add to your fire pit — some for safety, others for aesthetics.

-You can build a fire pit on your own.
-And with some simple designs, you can do the labor in one afternoon.
+You can build a fire pit on your own — and you might well want to, given that half the installation cost of one goes to labor.
+With some simple designs, you can do the job in one afternoon.
 You’ll need materials like fire bricks, a shovel, pea gravel, sand, a metal fire pit ring, retaining wall bricks, and a level.

 For more intricate fire pit projects, you might want to hire a contractor with experience in installing fire pits — often, landscape companies specialize in this feature.
-Labor costs vary based on the size and time it takes to finish the job.
-As a rule of thumb, the labor bill can range from $200 to $480.
+Labor costs vary based on the fire pit size and the time it takes to finish the job — and the sort of laborers involved.

 A fire pit can be a good DIY project if it’ll be using charcoal or firewood.
 But professional installation can be crucial if your fire pit will be fired by electricity: You’ll want a licensed electrician to do the job.